ismet55555/the-mouse-is-lava/NOTES.md

 - Sound when touching mouse?
 Notification?
 Something annoying?
 - Notification has dorky insults
-    - Need some kind of "database" of these
     - Depending how long without mouse usage - May turn into praise
     - Scale from insult to parise
+    - At beginning maybe random?

 - Set a no-mouse touch goals